 3. If You Can See a Faint Image, Then Look for Burned Out Backlights

-The backlight inverter powers the backlight of your TV by uprating the standard voltage and current of your home supply to the higher levels required by the backlight.
+Older TV models have a backlight inverter that powers the backlight of your TV by uprating the standard voltage and current of your home supply to the higher levels required by the backlight.

 An error message relating to a burned-out LED in the backlight, which is sent from the voltage inverter to your main board will often cause your TV to turn on and off repeatedly.